-ARTICLE 14.
+ARTICLE 17.
 HEALTH AND OPTIONAL BENEFIT PROGRAMS

-14.1 MEDICAL CONTRIBUTIONS
+17.1 MEDICAL CONTRIBUTIONS

 The City of Covina participates in the CalPERS medical program (per the Public Employee Medical and Hospital Care Act - "PEMHCA").
-For employees enrolled in a CalPERS medical plan, the City contributes the required statutory minimum (per Government Code Section 22892) toward the medical premium.
+For employees enrolled in a CalPERS medical plan, the City contributes the required statutory minimum (per Government Code Section 22892) toward the medical premium in addition to the Flexible Benefit Contributions described in Section 15.2.
 Amounts are determined by CalPERS and adjusted annually.

-14.2 FLEXIBLE BENEFIT CONTRIBUTION
+17.2 FLEXIBLE BENEFIT CONTRIBUTION